lcm-proj/lcm/docs/content/build-instructions.md

 ## Windows

-LCM is officially supported on MSYS2.
-There is some residual support for Visual Studio that is unmaintained.
+LCM is officially supported on MSYS2 and MSVC with vcpkg.
 Please see WinSpecific/README.md for more information on building on Windows.

 ## Other / General